 Commercial real estate is one of the most dynamic investment classes in the world.
-It is the only major asset class that produces high yields, significant equity buildup, can be efficiently leveraged for massive gains, has the security of a hard asset, and provides some of the best tax advantages.
+Commercial real estate is the only major asset class that produces high yields, significant equity buildup, can be efficiently leveraged for massive gains, has the security of a hard asset that you can see and touch (intrinsic value regardless of an income stream), and provides some of the best tax advantages.